**Sign up for our newsletter to get a FREE spreadsheet and map with

 After a long day of experiencing the park, it’s nice to just take a little walk to the amphitheater to listen to a program.

 Campfires.
 It’s a great American tradition: cooking s’mores around the campfire.
 Campfires are great places for connecting because people talk to each other when they sit around a campfire.
-Recently all our kids and their cousins were dancing around the campfire in our campsite.
+Recently all our kids and their cousins were dancing around the campfire at our campsite.
 It was fantastic.

 Morning Mountain Air.
 One of the things I like most about camping is waking up to beautiful mountain mornings.
 I don’t want to go all John Denver on you, but hey, I love the mountain air, the trees, the birds, etc.